-The PCC's work is scrutinised and supported by the Kent and Medway Police and Crime Panel.
+The PCC's work is regularly scrutinised and supported by the Kent and Medway Police and Crime Panel.

-The panel is entirely independent of the Office of the Police and Crime Commissioner.
+The panel, made up of local councillors and independent members, is entirely independent of the Office of the Police and Crime Commissioner.

 The Police and Crime Panel checks that the Police and Crime Commissioner:

-- Has achieved their aims, by reviewing the Police and Crime Plan and Annual Report
+- Has achieved his aims, by reviewing the Police and Crime Plan and Annual Report

 - Has considered the priorities of Community Safety Partners